srobo-legacy/comp-compbox-vagrant/readme.md

 #CompBox Vagrant

-CompBox is the new [Student Robotics](http://studentrobotics.org) server.
+CompBox is the [Student Robotics](http://studentrobotics.org) copmetition server.
 This is a vagrant configuration that will very easily go from scratch to a vagrantbox.

 ##Setup